 NEW: Mad Mex: 370 Atwood StreetOakland

 Mad Mex is part of the Big Burrito groupwhich means there will be something a little special and significantly different in its offerings from the quick fast food Mexican places.
-Nadal Brown and his mama, Catalan Puerto Ricans, eat at Mad Mex in Oakland in BLOOD (2013).
+Nadal Brown and his mama, Catalan Puerto Ricans, eat at Mad Mex in Oakland in A MEASURE OF BLOOD.
 Mrs. Brown would be able to get a takeout at State College, where she lives and where there is a huge Mad Mexthat is, if she can find a time of day to avoid the screaming crowds.
 (Hilary and I managed to break through the crowds in State College but it was only for breakfast.)
 Still we read the menu with delight.
-In BLOOD, mother and son tend to like a bit of spice with their chicken or beef or pork.
+In A MEASURE OF BLOOD, mother and son tend to like a bit of spice with their chicken or beef or pork.
 Mad Mex can give you a burrito or taco or quesadilla for sure, and that item will have zip.
 And they also offer a whole selection of dips and chipsall kinds.
 Black bean dip, jazzed-up hummus.
 Hilary and I will have to go there soon again.
 Just typing the menu items makes me hungry.
 A shame I already thawed prawns for tonight.

 Mad Mex website